ibzib/life/README.md

 ## Description

-- Visualize simple 2D cellular automata
+- Visualize simple 2D, binary-state cellular automata
 - Core functionality is provided by `life.hpp`/`life.cpp`
 - `life_example.cpp` is a simple program illustrating the game.
 It randomly creates a starting grid of user-specified dimensions, then users cycle through generations by pressing **Enter**.
 - `life_example.cpp` includes the rule sets provided below